ab2sharp/FSFA/README.md

 This contains code related to unsupervised clustering done on baseball pitch trajectories.

-  The file `scrape_clean_statcast.R` contains functions and code from getting and cleaning the data from statcast.
+  The file `scrape_clean_statcast.R` contains functions and code for getting and cleaning the data from statcast.

   The file `get_raw_trajectories.R` grabs all pitcher/pitchtype combinations that were seen at least 100 times in a season and collects the associated data.